-The slogan “REALTORS® KNOW REAL ESTATE” was adopted in 1957.
-“Lokboxes” were made available to members and prove great time savers in keeping keys to the properties on the premises.
-During the year, the officers and directors went to Sacramento to met with the CREA President and Secretary and attended a legislative session as guests of Assemblyman Carlos Bee.
+The slogan “REALTORS® Know Real Estate” was adopted in 1957.
+“Lockboxes” were made available to members and proved great time savers in keeping keys to the properties on the premises.
+During the year, the officers and directors went to Sacramento to meet with the CREA President and Secretary and attended a legislative session as guests of Assemblyman Carlos Bee.
 Membership had grown to 167 and sales topped $25 million.

 The installation became a dinner/dance and was held at the Castlewood Country Club.
 The membership was asked to approve a budget for remodeling the Board offices and in October a loan for $123,000 was secured and construction began.
 The Board hired nine billboards in the area to promote “REALTORS® Know Real Estate” during REALTORS® Week.
 Sales for 1960 reached $45.5 million and another 36 members were added.

 1961 ushered in the first “REALTOR® of the Year’ award and was presented to John A. Deadrich III.
-The board had its first NAREB director elected and also had a member appointed to the State of California Real Estate Commission by the first Governor Brown.
+The Board had its first NAREB director elected and also had a member appointed to the State of California Real Estate Commission by the first Governor Brown.
 On May 19th, dedication ceremonies were held in the newly remodeled Board offices.
 A new 50-star flag which had flown over the nation’s capital was presented by Congressman George P. Miller.
-Later this year, the Board enacted a new $10 office transfer fee and a requirement that all new salespeople acquire a salesperson’s kit.
-The MLS fee was changed to 1% and a $5 filing fee.
+Later the same year, the Board enacted a new $10 office transfer fee and a requirement that all new salespeople acquire a salesperson’s kit.
+The MLS fee was changed to 1% with a $5 filing fee.

 By 1962 the Board was regularly sponsoring events for the members, these included gold tournaments, dances, a Christmas party, and a boat trip to see the Giants beat the Dodgers at Candlestick Park.
 Sales increased to $53 million in spite of the new MLS fees.
 The Board now had 248 members.
 An administrative assistant was hired for the Executive Vice President, which allowed the Board to expand the public relations program.
 The NAREB began an advertising campaign in national magazines to promote the professional stature of REALTORS®.
 Boards were asked to contribute $25 per member and the Board was the largest board in the NAREB to give 100%.

 A Professional Conduct & Ethics Committee was formed in 1963 along with new by-laws establishing Grievance and Arbitration committees.
 A straight $10 filing fee was implemented.
-A new orientation program was instituted which included a $25 fee, entrance exam, 4 – two-hour classes, and a final exam.
+A new orientation program was instituted which included a $25 fee, entrance exam, four 2-hour classes, and a final exam.
 The Board won (for the second time in two years) the CREA Achievement Award for Participation in State and National Affairs.
 Sales reached $60 million.

 • 1973 – membership at 3600, daily delivery of all listings, solds, changes to member offices